 What is VoIP?
 The Basics

 Voice over IP or VoIP technology is a business phone solution that transmits voice messages over the internet.
 It converts voice into digital signals and sends them to the destination number or endpoint.
-To use this service, you will require a VoIP phone and VoIP software.
+To use this service, you will require a VoIP phone and VoIP system.
 Most providers will even offer you unlimited calling minutes as a better deal.
 And so, for basic voice communication, VoIP is an affordable and practical solution.

 SIP Trunking Explained